-Born on December 25th in Detroit, Michigan Althea René began her musical journey at the tender age four-year-old.
+Born on December 25th in Detroit, Michigan Althea René began her musical journey at the tender age of four years old.
 She studied classical music while attending Howard University.
 For more than 10 years she worked as a Wayne County Deputy Sheriff (in Detroit, Michigan) during the day and performed in jazz clubs at night.
-Today, she is a full-time performing and recording artist.
+Today, she endorses renowned hand-sculpted Altus Flutes as a full-time performing and recording artist.

 Althea René gained musical inspiration from her father Dezie McCullers (one of Motown's original Funk Brothers).
-She has since developed her own creative style.
-Some regard her as a "master of her craft" and one of the world's most exciting solo improvisational flutists.
-The multi-platinum and Grammy-nominated saxophonist Najee playfully refers to her as the “Maceo of the flute”.
+She has since developed her creative style.
+Some regard her as a "master of her craft" and one of the world's most exciting solo improvisational soul-jazz flutists.
+The multiplatinum and Grammy-nominated saxophonist Najee playfully refers to her as the “Maceo of the flute”.

-In May 2013, she released her hit CD entitled "In the Flow".
+In May 2013, she released her hit project titled "In the Flow".
 Collaborating with Grammy award-winning producer Michael Broening, she co-wrote the title track that made history as the first flute featured single to be ranked “number one” on the Billboard and Smooth Jazz charts.
 This scorching hot single topped the charts for several weeks.

-With a passionate mission to mentor women in the entertainment industry, Althea René authored an autobiography entitled "Becoming Chocolate Barbie - a guide for professional women in the music business" in June 2018.
+With a passionate mission to mentor women in the entertainment industry, Althea René authored an autobiography titled "Becoming Chocolate Barbie - a guide for professional women in the music business" in June 2018.
 The book was written in an interview format so that readers may easily use it as a reference resource.
-Women who aspire for a life in business can appreciate the insights she shares.
+Everyone who aspires for a life in business can appreciate the insights that she shares.